 Related page: Reporting Antitrust Concerns

-As a member of the National Center for Disaster Fraud Task Force, the Antitrust Division is committed to offering our expertise and assistance in the wake of the devastation caused by Hurricanes Harvey and Irma.
+As a member of the National Center for Disaster Fraud Task Force, the Antitrust Division is committed to offering our expertise and assistance in the wake of the devastation caused by Hurricanes Harvey, Irma, and Maria.
 If you would like us to give a presentation to your group on antitrust laws and detection of criminal antitrust violations, please contact us: